-Hamilton microsyringes with volumes of 10, 25, 50 or $100 \ \mu l \ (mm^3)$ are used for manual O2k-titrations in substrate-uncoupler-inhibitor titration (SUIT) protocols, which are a hallmark of high-resolution respirometry (HRR).
-The components of a Hamilton microsyringe are: needle, termination, volume markings, barrel, flange, plunger.
+Hamilton microsyringes with volumes of 10, 25, 50 or 100 μ L (mm3) are used for manual O2k-titrations in substrate-uncoupler-inhibitor titration (SUIT) protocols, which are a hallmark of high-resolution respirometry (HRR).
+The components of a Hamilton microsyringe are: needle, termination, barrel with volume markings, flange, plunger.